eyedeekay/i2p-mattermost-desktop/README.md

         sudo make install

 if they have both [genmkfile](https://github.com/eyedeekay/genmkfile) and Mattermost's latest .deb release installed.
+Since it uses genmkfile, it will also readily checkinstall.

 i2p users have to configure their own tunnels for now.
 It's probably self-explanatory. but just in case, here's a step-by-step guide using the tunnel